-- refuse to deal with a complaint; - determine to take no further action on a complaint; - refer the matter to an alternative resolution mechanism or propose training for relevant parties.
-Examples include facilitated discussion, provision of training, mediation, arbitration, and conciliation; - refer the matter to another body or agency; - inquire into a complaint in a manner in accordance with the Council Member Complaint Guidelines; or - conduct an investigation themself or delegate the conduct of an inquiry to any person or body considered appropriate in the circumstances.
+- refuse to deal with a complaint; - determine to take no further action on a complaint; - refer the matter to an alternative dispute resolution mechanism, including mediation, conciliation, arbitration, facilitated discussion or other dispute or conflict resolution - require the person complained about to undertake training, instruction, counselling, mentoring or coaching; - refer the matter to another body or agency; - inquire into a complaint in a manner in accordance with the Council Member Complaint Guidelines; or - conduct an investigation themself or delegate the conduct of an inquiry to any person or body considered appropriate in the circumstances.

-To assess the Formal Complaint, the Person Responsible for Managing the Complaint may discuss the complaint with the complainant, the person complained about, and witnesses to the behaviour the subject of the complaint.
+To assess the Formal Complaint, the Person Responsible for Managing the Complaint should discuss the complaint with the complainant, the person complained about, and witnesses to the behaviour the subject of the complaint.